 - Backpacks might be “suddenly cool for grown men” but not with a suit.
 Grow up, and get an adult bag like this.
 While you’re at it, ditch the canvas banker bag.

 - When it comes to watches, they serve a purpose — presenting yourself as “high-status” is proven to make you appear more attractive to women.
-Here’s everything you need to know about the hierarchy of watches.

 - Although the Submariner is the official starter watch for young bankers, wearing a Rolex is like driving an Audi.
 It means you have a little bit of money, but not much to say.

 - But don’t forget — not wearing a watch is the new Patek.